simonedimaria/simonedimaria.xyz/content/posts/IrisCTF-2025/webwebhookhook/index.md

     runApplication<WebwebhookhookApplication>(*args)
 }
 ```
-This is the main entry point for the Application.
+This is the main entry point for the application.
 Here an entry is being added in the global `State` object, using:
 - `http://example.com/admin` as value for the `hook` parameter.
 - `{"data": _DATA_, "flag": "irisctf{test_flag}"}` as value for the `template` string.
 - `{"response": "ok"}` as value for the `response` string.